 …and other factors that affect your page ranking with Google.

-For this post above, I have an overall green light, but I have a ‘not so hot’ emoji next to my readability, which lets me know what I have more to work on in that area.
+For this post above, I have an overall green light, but I have a few red error messages on my “Additional” and “Title Readability” sections, which lets me know what I have more to work on in that area.

-As you can see from the example above, it’s possible to have a green light on Readability or Focus keyphrase but still have orange or red lights for certain metrics of those measures.
+As you can see from the example above, it’s possible to have a green light on your total SEO score, but still have “errors” of red x’s for certain metrics of those measures.

-You don’t have to stress about getting a green light on EVERYTHING, but you should try to get an overall green light on all of your posts.
+You don’t have to stress about getting a green light or checkmark on everything, but you should try to get an overall green light on all of your posts.

-Even if you don’t plan on paying much attention to Google SEO, the Yoast SEO plugin is a great way to make sure your content is optimized in a fairly passive way.
+Even if you don’t plan on paying much attention to Google SEO, the Rank Math plugin is a great way to make sure your content is optimized in a fairly passive way.

 There is a free version and a paid version, but you shouldn’t need any more than the free version!

 P.S.
 Yoast SEO is another great, free alternative.
 We used Yoast SEO for years but we now prefer and use RankMath.

 - Advanced on-page optimization features

 - Integration with popular SEO plugins for maximum optimization